magento/devdocs/guides/v2.2/magento-functional-testing-framework/commands/robo.md

 ### `group`

-Run all Tests with the specified @group tag, excluding @group 'skip', using the Chrome environment
+Run all Tests with the specified @group tag, excluding @group 'skip'

 #### Usage

 * `group [<args>]`

-Run all Tests with the specified @group tag, excluding @group 'skip', using the Chrome environment
+Run all Tests with the specified @group tag, excluding @group 'skip'

 #### Arguments